stackpress/.github/profile/README.md

 development is exponentially harder today and bares the huge risk of learning time and death months later.
 A library designed to temporarily shim web components in 2013 beat native web components today due to better marketing overtime.
-Then the same library that invented front-end first, and destroyed a generation from learning MVC and good design patterns decide to force their community to write components on the server and claim it's stable, but you can't do a simple server redirect to a dynamic URL after a form submission.
+Then that same library that invented front-end first, and destroyed a generation from learning MVC and good design patterns decide to force their community to write components on the server and claim it's stable, but you still can't do a simple server redirect to a dynamic URL after a form submission.
 It all went downhill when Oracle changed the MySQL license.

 > There is absolutely nothing wrong.